Roshan-Kumar-Sharma/pagination/README.md

-# pagination
+# complex-pagination

-A simple project to demonstrate how we can implement pagination in our project.
+A more sophisticated example of pagination.
+You will see more functionality like shifting of page number in buttons, highlighting the current page button etc.

 ## pagination means to limit the number of data shown on a page.

 I have used only js and fetch API to create this project.
-[Github USERS](https://www.npmjs.com/package/googleapis#google-apis) This is the link which I have used for data source.
+[JSON placeholder](https://jsonplaceholder.typicode.com) This is the link which I have used for data source.

 More branches will be created to demonstrate how we can implement pagination using database(using mongoDB).